-The school has extensive secluded and secure grounds with climbing frames, tyre park and a Forest School area for learning which we are currently awaiting accreditation.
+The school has extensive secluded and secure grounds with climbing frames, tyre park and a Forest School area for learning.
 The attractive hall is used for Collective Worship, PE and dining.
-There are 7 classrooms, an ICT suite, a dedicated library space and various rooms for small group work.
+There are 7 classrooms, a dedicated library space and various rooms for small group work.